Everything You Need to Know to Take up Stargazing

 We asked Suresh Sreenivasan, who leads the beginner’s program at the Minnesota Astronomical Society (MAS), what you should know to start enjoying the cosmos from your backyard.

 Do you need tools like telescopes and apps?This is a piece of the puzzle that gets stacked on top of other points below.
 Do you need a telescope to start stargazing?
 Not necessarily.
 Though you can't see everything with the naked eye.
 So, it depends on what you're looking for.
-If you want to view deep-space objects, you’re going to need a telescope.
+If you want to view deep-space objects, you’re going to need a telescope, and if you're a beginner a guide or an app will help as well.
 If you’re looking at planets, you’ll be able to see a lot of them with the naked eye.
-Venus, Mars, Saturn, and Jupiter are all easily visible.
+Venus, Mars, Saturn, Jupiter, and Mercury are all easily visible to the naked eye.
+(Though, Mercury can be tricky to spot.)
 However, even a pair of binoculars will give you a more impressive view.

 However, there are tools available beyond telescopes and binoculars.
 "The first thing I did when I started is to subscribe to the national magazines," Sreenivasan said.
 "The two largest ones are Sky and Telescope and Astronomy."
 Though, he notes you can read them online as well.
 They have details about what you can see in the night sky over the coming weeks.
 (Of course, Thrillist also has details on many space events throughout the year.)